Hyperdimensional Modelling of the Legal System in Digital Society

 The output is a digital legal system framework (HyperModeLex) that produces a traced process of digital law-making system, in machine-consumable format (XML, RDF, coding), legally binding, executable, suitable for connected infosphere artefacts (IoT, smart contract, software, bot) and in the meantime explicable to humans, using a dialogic legal design approach.

-We need an interdisciplinary ground-breaking project to assemble various competencies and different disciplines from human and computer sciences.
+We need an interdisciplinary ground-breaking project to assemble various competencies from different disciplines in human and computer sciences.

 Financiële details & Tijdlijn